 - 1. SC Code Ann. § 44-20-420: "The director or his designee may designate the service or program in which a client is placed.
 The appropriate services and programs must be determined by the evaluation and assessment of the needs, interests, and goals of the client." - a.
 This law is only partially compliant with 42 C.F.R.
 441.301(c)(4)(iv).
 Having the director or his designee designate the services or program in which a client is placed does not optimize an individual's initiative, autonomy, and independence in making life choices.
 However, this law only gives the director the authority to designate services or programs for an individual and does not mandate that they do so, and because of that, SCDHHS does not foresee having to ask the South Carolina General Assembly to make changes to this law.
-Additionally, the effect of this law is mitigated by the person-centered planning process that places an individual in the center of the service planning process and empowers them to make their own choices as to which services they are provided and by whom.
+Additionally, the effect of this law is mitigated by the person-centered service process that places an individual in the center of the service planning process and empowers them to make their own choices as to which services they are provided and by whom. - 2.
+SC Code Ann. § 44-20-490: "When the department determines that a client may benefit from being placed in an employment situation, the department shall regulate the terms and conditions of employment, shall supervise persons with intellectual disability, a related disability, head injury, or spinal cord injury so employed, and may assist the client in the management of monies earned through employment to the end that the best interests of the client are served." - a.
+This law is not compliant with 42 C.F.R.
+441.301(c)(4)(iv).
+Having the director or his designee determine that a client may benefit from being placed in an employment situation, and then regulating the term and conditions of that employment does not